 Eventually, I gave up and began the hourlong descend to the main stone gate for that “Me and Machu Picchu” shot.

 When getting to the stone gate, we were instantly met by an impatient flash mob.
-I was honestly quite shocked how angry people were or how they reluctantly refused to get out of the picture.
-At this point however, I was so tired and sufficiently indifferent to the hordes that I just ignored them and took it in my own pace.
+I was honestly quite shocked how aggressive people were or how they reluctantly refused to get out of the picture.
+At this point however, I was so tired and sufficiently indifferent to the hordes that I just ignored them and took it at my own pace.
 As our clever guide said: Machu Picchu is going nowhere.

-We then entered the grounds of the site, and José explained about the magnificent ancient city, its likely function as the intellectual center of the Incan empire and the function of the various portions.
-Meanwhile, I was wishing that the fog would lift so that we would be able to see something.
+We then entered the grounds of the site and José explained about the magnificent ancient city, its likely function as the intellectual center of the Incan empire and the function of the various portions.
+Meanwhile, I was wishing that the fog would lift so we would be able to see something.
 Anything.
 And it did for a while.
 Finally, we were able to get some nice shots of the site.
-Fantastic!

 We spent around two-three hours exploring the site, and we would’ve stayed longer if the fog had not waved back in.
 Though spirits were low, we tried to make the best of it.
 After all, we were at one of the World Wonders, we had actually conquered the Inca Trail, and it wasn’t pouring rain.
 For that I am grateful.

 Hiking the Inca Trail: So, what’s the verdict?